-Reporting the Incident to the Police or to the
+Reporting to the Police or the TIX Coordinator

-Report an incident to the police by calling one of the following numbers or in person to any police officer.
-Your decision to report to the police will not affect your ability to file a complaint through the University's procedures, which are independent of the criminal
+Report an incident to the police by calling one of the following numbers, or in person to any police officer.
+Your decision to report to the police will not affect your ability to file a complaint through BSU's procedures, which are independent of the criminal process

-HOW TO CONTACT THE POLICE (24/7)
+How to Contact the Police (24/7)

-- BSU Police: (508) 531-1212 or 911 - Bridgewater Town Police: (508) 697-6118 or 911 (off-campus incidents)
+- BSU Poli¢@08) 5311212 (on-campus incidents) - Bridgewater Town P 05 1229:6976118 or 911 (off-campus incidents)

 You have the right not to make a report.
 However, you are strongly encouraged to seek medical attention and counseling.
-Some individuals wish to file a report at a later date.
-However, please note that sometimes a delay in reporting can weaken evidence used to determine whether an individual is found responsible for misconduct.
+Some individuals wish to file a report later.
+Please note that sometimes a delay in reporting can weaken evidence used to determine whether an individual is found responsible for misconduct.